eugene/prot-bo-0/README.md

 ## Result in a single plot
 ![Image results](img/results-wide.png)
 Optimization progress across 5 experiments with varying β (exploitation-exploration tradeoff hyperparameter).
 In all experiments, the Bayesian Optimization procedure manages to suggest highly relevant mutations as seen by the high value of μ - the mean value of the fitness of the suggested targets.
 Arrows point to the first occurrence of the best mutant in the experiment.
-Comparing with Table 1, we note that the procedure successfully manages to find 2 out of 3 top mutants.
+The procedure successfully manages to find 2 out of 3 top mutants.

 ## Running the code
 ```